stephdavid/Password-Generator/README.md

 <ol>
 <li>The <code>getRandom</code> and <code>generatePassword</code> functions involved a set of different issues.
 In the second of these functions, the <code>password</code> string and <code>charsToUse</code> array are first initialized as empty, again to ensure that previous options don’t reappear.
 Then the object is acted upon using the <strong>"for in” loop</strong> and a <strong>switch statement</strong> and <strong>spread syntax</strong> to pull out the user-selected character set(s) from the object.
 In turn, if the <strong>object's property value</strong> is <code>true</code>, the corresponding array(s) is/are then pushed to the <code>charsToUse</code> array<br><br></li>

 <li>Then, with a function expression, there is a call to the first function.
-In <code>getRandom()</code>, the global variable is initialized as an empty array – (otherwise, in subsequent program starts, previously selected values reappear).
-The two local variables are declared and initialized as empty.
-In a <strong>for loop</strong> which iterates up to the selected length of the the password, random characters derived from the selected character sets are created using the <strong>Math.floor and Math.random construction</strong>.
+In <code>getRandom()</code>, the global variable <code>randomChars</code> is initialized as an empty array – (otherwise, in subsequent program starts, previously selected values reappear).
+The two local variables, <code>selectedOptions</code> and <code>randomIndex</code> arrays, are declared and initialized as empty.
+In a <strong>for loop</strong> which iterates up to the user-selected length of the the password, random characters derived from the user-selected character sets are created using the <strong>Math.floor and Math.random construction</strong>.
 A <code>randomIndex</code> array is then created.
 The randomly selected character is then pushed into the <code>randomChars</code> array.
 Using the join method the randomChars is then returned to the generatePassword function where it is assigned to the password variable.

 * Debugging in Chrome became ghost busting!<br><br></li>
 </ol>